earthai-tech/watex/README.md

 If the [software](https://doi.org/10.5281/zenodo.7553789) seemed useful to you in any published work, I will much appreciate to cite the paper below:

-> *Kouadio, Kouao Laurent and Liu, Jianxin and Liu, Rong, Watex: Machine Learning Research in Hydro-Geophysics.
-Available at SSRN: https://ssrn.com/abstract=4348617 or http://dx.doi.org/10.2139/ssrn.4348617*
+> *Kouadio, Kouao Laurent and Liu, Jianxin and Liu, Rong, watex: Machine learning research in water exploration.
+Available at SSRN:  http://dx.doi.org/10.2139/ssrn.4348617*

 In most situations where **_WATex_** is cited, a citation to [scikit-learn](https://scikit-learn.org/stable/about.html#citing-scikit-learn) would also be appropriate.